gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

     ![Navigate to real device](media/howto-connect-devkit/realdevicenew.png)

-1. On the **Measurements** page, you can see the telemetry coming from the Raspberry Pi device:
+1. On the **Measurements** page, you can see the telemetry streaming from the Raspberry Pi device:

     ![View telemetry from real device](media/howto-connect-devkit/devicetelemetrynew.png)